Correlated Wishart Matrices Classification via an Expectation-Maximization Composite Likelihood-Based Algorithm: Acknowledgement

-\acks{We would like to acknowledge support for this project from research funds from Center of Outcome Research and Evaluation, Yale University.
-We thank Professor Brian J Reich at North Carolina State University for providing valuable suggestions.
+{We thank Professor Brian J Reich at North Carolina State University for providing valuable suggestions.
 We finally thank the Center for Decision Research, The University of Chicago for providing the motivating data, allowing methodological development in computer vision. }